andrascsibi/andrascsibi.github.io/README.md

 I founded Lost Robots, a game studio.
 We released [Terraforming Earth](http://www.terraforming.earth) in 2020, a game about quirky robots saving the world after a mysterious AI accident.

+## Contact

+My web3 identity is secret but you can find me in the Old World: [Twitter](https://twitter.com/Andrasforming) [LinkedIn](https://www.linkedin.com/in/andrascsibi/)